 Contact a Pasadena Estate Planning Attorney

 A Pasadena estate planning attorney can examine what your goals are and help you determine the best way to plan your estate.
 Our team can provide more knowledge on the matter after looking at your unique circumstances.
-At the Law Offices of Donald P. Schweitzer, we are prepared to make sure your final wishes are kept intact.
+At the Schweitzer Law Partners, we are prepared to make sure your final wishes are kept intact.

 Call Schweitzer Law Partners for your estate planning needs at (626) 788-5225.